nitrictech/docs/docs/reference/nodejs/v0/storage/bucket-file-write.md

 ---
 title: Node.js - bucket.file.write()
-description: Write a file to a bucket.
+description: Reference for Nitric's Node.js library - Write a file to a bucket.
 ---

 Write a file to a bucket.